oschrenk/notes/netherlands.md

 - Inform municipal and/or tax officials of your departure (if required)
 - Investigate schooling/childcare possibilities
 - Rent, sell or let go of your current home
-- Organise the shipping and/or transfer of all possessions (whether by moving or relocation company)
+- Organize the shipping and/or transfer of all possessions (whether by moving or relocation company)

 ## Once you arrive ##